gophertuts/reminders-cli/README.md

 ## Overview

-In this project we'll build a multi component CLI application which consists of mainly 3 parts: a CLI client, a backend API server and a notifier service.
+In this project we'll build a **multi component CLI application** which consists of mainly 3 parts: a `CLI client`, a `backend API` server and a `notifier service`.

 The CLI client will take the input from command line and pass it to the backend API through its HTTP client.

-The backend API server is an HTTP server which has all the needed endpoints for CRUD operations on reminders.
+The backend API server is an **HTTP server** which has all the needed endpoints for **CRUD operations** on reminders.
-It also has 2 background running workers: background saver & background notifier.
+It also has 2 background running workers: **background saver** & **background notifier**.
 Correspondingly saving the in-memory data to the disk and notifying un-completed reminders.

 The backend API server also communicates with the notifier service through its own HTTP client.

-Speaking of the database layer, we'll be creating our own file database storage with some optimized mechanism for this type of application.
+Speaking of the database layer, we'll be creating our own **file database storage** with some optimized mechanism for this type of application.

 Ta-dah 🥳 🚀